 Knowing Between Fault & No-Fault Divorces

-In South Carolina, there are five (5) grounds for divorce that fall under either as fault or no-fault.
+In South Carolina, there are five (5) grounds for divorce that fall under either fault or no fault.
 For your reference, the South Carolina divorce law grounds are stated very clearly in S.C.
 Code Section 20-3-10.

 A “no-fault” is one option of divorce that is granted when the marriage’s success is not directly undermined by the following four (4) fault-based grounds:

 Moreover, filing for a no-fault divorce will require you to have lived apart from your spouse for over a year.
-As opposed to the other four (4) fault-based grounds mentioned above, no fault divorces have increased in popularity for South Carolinians, however, the process that this option might take may be lengthier when compared to a fault based.
-If you have any questions about fault or no-fault divorce in Rock Hill, SC give our divorce attorney a call today!
+As opposed to the other four (4) fault-based grounds mentioned above, no-fault divorces have increased in popularity among South Carolinians.
+However, the process that this option might take maybe lengthier when compared to a fault-based one.
+If you have any questions about fault or no-fault divorce in Rock Hill, SC, give our divorce attorney a call today!

 Uncontested Divorce Actions

-Uncontested actions mean the parties agree on the issues or do not object to what the other party is seeking in court.
+Uncontested actions mean the parties agree on the issues or do not object to what the other party seeks in court.
 If you and your spouse agree on most issues, it may be possible to help you two reach an agreement on all issues with negotiation or mediation.
-Divorce or separations normally move through the court faster when there is an agreement.
+Divorce or separation normally moves through the court faster when there is an agreement.
 Connect with our divorce lawyer to learn more about uncontested divorce.